Shosh, Nagorno-Karabakh

-Shosh (Շոշ) or Shushikend (Շուշիքենդ; Şuşikənd, Шушике́нд) is a village de facto in the Askeran Province of the breakaway Republic of Artsakh, de jure in the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population and also had an Armenian majority in 1989.
+Shosh (Շոշ) or Shushikend (Շուշիքենդ; Şuşikənd, Шушике́нд) is a village in the Khojaly District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 Shosh's name and history is connected to that of Shusha (Shushi), which is located a short distance from the village.
 The Armenian historian Leo considered it likely that the village Shosh received its name from Shushi, which he considered the older settlement, although some sources say that Shushi received its name from the village.

 During the Soviet period, the village was part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.
 The village has been administered by the Republic of Artsakh since the First Nagorno-Karabakh War.

 After the 2020 Nagorno-Karabakh war, five Armenian families displaced from Vazgenashen (Gulably) settled in the village, as well as in Ivanyan (Khojaly).